Shyam-1407/Lazy-NFT-Minter-Bot/README.md

    - The bot will save the image, pin it to IPFS, and mint it as an NFT.

-3. View the minted NFT on OpenSea Testnet under the [Minter-33 Collection](https://testnets.opensea.io/collection/minter-33).
+3. View the minted NFT on OpenSea Testnet under the [Minter Collection](https://testnets.opensea.io/collection/minter-33).

 ---